abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Function from a smaller set to a bigger one](function_small_big.svg)

 One thing that you cannot have is a source element which is not mapped to anything, or which is mapped to more than one target element.
-That would mean the relationship expressed by the function will be *many-to-many*, and, as we said in the beginning, functions only model many-to-one relationships.
+That would mean the relationship expressed by the function will be *many-to-many*, and, as we said in the beginning, functions are many-to-one relationships.
 There is a reason for that "design decision", and we will arrive at it shortly.

 Sets and functions can express relationships between all kinds of objects, and even people.
 Every question that you ask can most probably be expressed as a function.